JessChampion/lux-toggle/README.md

 Demo: https://jesschampion.github.io/lux-toggle/

 A utility for creating toggleable dom elements with JavaScript.
-Inspired by bootstrap's toggle utility.
+Inspired by bootstrap's toggle utility but without the overhead.
 Implemented in vanillaJS in a functional style.
-The utility has baked in animation and accessibility support.
+The utility has baked in animation and accessibility support/

 Set the toggle button by adding the attribute `data-lux-toggle`, with the value being the ID of the element to be toggled.